RamonZwaan/metapepview/docs/build-reference-dataset.md

 MetaPepView provides a few pre-built reference datasets to [[experiment-evaluation#Benchmarking|benchmark]] experiments against.
-However, it is recommended to create an in-house reference database consisting of comparable metaproteomics experiments.
-Namely, experiments from similar types of proteome samples, as well as consistent analytical instruments.
-MetaPepView provides a command line utility *buildref*, that allows construction of custom reference datasets for import into the dashboard.
+However, it is recommended to create an in-house reference database consisting of comparable metaproteomics experiments i.e., samples obtained from similar types of biomaterial, as well as consistent analytical instruments.
+MetaPepView provides a command line utility *mpv-buildref*, that allows construction of custom reference datasets for import into the dashboard.
 This utility extracts metrics from the spectral and (meta)proteomics datasets to provide a consise dataset for the complete range of experiments.

-*buildref* only requires a single root directory location from the user, as well as a few options to manage formatting. *buildref* will parse all files inside the provided root directory, collect all relevant datasets, and combine all datasets into their respective experiments.
+*mpv-buildref* only requires a single root directory location from the user, as well as a few options to manage formatting. *mpv-buildref* will parse all files inside the provided root directory, collect all relevant datasets, and combine all datasets into their respective experiments.

-## Running *buildref*
+## Running *mpv-buildref*

-The *buildref* tool is available both in the [[installation#Run in Docker|Docker]] version, as well as when installed with [[installation#Install with `pipx` (or `pip`)|`pip`/`pipx`]].
+The *mpv-buildref* tool is available both in the [[installation#Run MetaPepView inside a Docker container|Docker]] version, as well as when installed with [[installation#Install MetaPepView with `pipx` (or `pip`)|`pip`/`pipx`]].
 For ease of use, it is recommended to run it from a `pipx` installation, as it will be available directly to the command line:

 ```Bash
 $ mpv-buildref -d peaks11 -n peaks11 -o output.json *root_dir*
 ```

 When running inside Docker, the root directory containing the experiments needs to be mounted to the container file system.
-Then, the container mount point can be called as the root container when calling *buildref*.
+Then, the container mount point can be called as the root container when calling *mpv-buildref*.
 In addition, the output location should be inside a directory (in the container), that is mounted to a host direcory.
 This may be a separate mount point, or the output location may be inside the root container provided as input:

 *After [[installation#Run in Docker|Creating the image]]*:
 ```Bash